webdevphi/Winter-2018-Workshops/1-React/README.md

 **Initial setup**

-First let's go through some tools / terms and what they do / mean!
+First, let's go through some tools/terms and what they do/mean!

 *Node*
 - JavaScript Runtime